All the formulas, functions, shortcuts, and tips you need to master Excel.

-As you’ve probably noticed, Excel has a lot of features to make crunching numbers and analyzing your data quick and easy.
-But if you ever spent some time formatting a sheet to your liking, you know it can get a bit tedious.
+Excel has a lot of features to make crunching numbers and analyzing your data quick and easy.
+But if you ever spent some time formatting a spreadsheet, you know it can get a bit tedious.

 Creating reports in Excel is time-consuming enough.
 How can we spend less time navigating, formatting, and selecting items in our spreadsheet?
 Glad you asked.
 There are a ton of Excel shortcuts out there, including some of our favorites listed below.

 PC: Ctrl-N | Mac: Command-N

 PC: Shift-Space | Mac: Shift-Space

 PC: Ctrl-1 | Mac: Command-1